Len Deighton: Writing career: 1961–2026

 In 2017 Deighton described how he did not consider the character an anti-hero, but "a romantic, incorruptible figure in the mould of Philip Marlowe".
 Deighton described the inspiration of using a working-class spy among the Oxbridge-educated members of the Establishment as coming from his time at the advertising agency, when he was the only member of the company's board not to have been educated at Eton.
 He said "The IPCRESS File is about spies on the surface, but it's also really about a grammar school boy among public school boys and the difficulties he faces."
 (Note: The British grammar school is a state-funded institution which can select its own pupils based on academic ability.
 There are no fees for attending.
 A public school is a fee-paying institution, associated with the ruling class and upper echelons of banking, business and industry.)

 Deighton published two further novels with his unnamed protagonist—Horse Under Water (1963) and Funeral in Berlin (1964).
-Funeral in Berlin stayed on The New York Times best-seller list for twenty weeks and sold over forty thousand copies in hardback in 1965.
+Funeral in Berlin stayed on The New York Times best-seller list for twenty weeks and sold more than forty thousand copies in hardback in 1965.
 He published two cookbooks in 1965, Len Deighton's Action Cook Book (a collection of his cookstrips from The Observer) and Où est le garlic (Where is the garlic), a collection of French recipes.
 (Note: Deighton has written five cookery books: